mrooney/pbdeploy/README.md

 Variables that exist for templating are:
 * `{pid}`: the pid of the process, determined either by the process listening on the specified port or the pidfile specified
 * `{project_dir}`: the absolute path of the directory pbdeploy was run from.
 This is especially useful for avoiding hard-coding paths in configuration files (like nginx.conf) that require absolute paths.
 * any parameter specified such as port/cwd/before/after, as well as arbitrary parameters you can choose to add yourself.
-This is quite powerful as you can dynamically compute / look up a value in settings_deploy.py that will end up in your service's typically config file on each start or restart.
+This is quite powerful as you can dynamically compute / look up a value in settings_deploy.py that will end up in your service's otherwise static config file on each start or restart.